John Chisholm (soldier): Rehabilitation

 After this period of exile, in July 1576 Chisholm gained an official pardon for his support of Mary and Grange and unauthorized travel abroad.
 On 31 May 1579 he was re-appointed as "Comptroller and Second Person of the Artillery and Munition within all parts of Scotland."
-The gift of the King's Wark, "Opus Regium," was confirmed in May 1588, giving his title as; Compotorus Rotulatori Tormentorum Bellicorum – Controller of the accounting rolls for war machines.
+The gift of the King's Wark, the Opus Regium, was confirmed in May 1588, giving his title as; Compotorus Rotulatori Tormentorum Bellicorum – Controller of the accounting rolls for war machines.

 The French Ambassador Bertrand de Salignac de la Mothe-Fénelon noted that Chisholm was still active as a supporter of Mary in February 1583, and Chisholm asked that Mary should continue paying him a pension.
 In May 1583 the English diplomat Robert Bowes reported him as a "notorious instrument" for Maineville, the agent of Esmé Stewart, 1st Duke of Lennox who was expelled from Scotland by the Gowrie Regime.

 Robert Lindsay of Pitscottie identifies Chisholm as the builder of the "lang stair upon Leith pier".

-Subsequent history of the King's Wark

-Anne of Denmark at the King's Wark

-In October 1589, James VI decided to sail to Norway to meet his bride Anne of Denmark.
-Chisholm mounted the royal artillery to the king's fleet.
-Accounts of expenses made by the Chancellor John Maitland of Thirlestane include the preparation of a ship, the James Royall of Ayr, hired from Robert Jameson, with a payment to Chisholm of £28 for "dressing, mounting and putting the ordinance on board."

-Anne of Denmark arrived in Scotland on 1 May 1590 with James VI, and stayed five nights in the King's Wark.
-The path from the ship to their throne room in Chisholm's house was strewn with tapestry and Turkish carpets.
-The ceremony of the reception at Leith and the King's Wark had been carefully planned the previous September, when it was thought the queen's arrival was imminent.
-A special wooden stair was built for her to enter directly into the first-floor hall, beyond which was the queen's bedchamber.
-There would be chairs for Anne and James VI on this "scaffold", where they would sit in public and listen to a speech of welcome called an oration or "harangue" made by James Elphinstone in French.
-The directions included the order of entry, seating, and even where people should look.
-James and Anne would enter the bedchamber, then her Danish ladies in waiting would enter the hall, followed by the Scottish ladies and gentlemen.
-James would then come out of the bedchamber and greet these people, then leave.
-Once Anne was lodged in the King's Wark the scaffold would be taken away.
-The people of Leith were ordered to unload any guns and forbidden to mend ships on the Shore until she left.
-On the day however, James Elphinstone gave his speech in Latin to the king and queen who were seated on thrones inside the hall.